Who might replace Matt LeBlanc on Top Gear?

 But Matt LeBlanc is now leaving the BBC's hit motoring show to spend more time with his friends and family.

-Viewers are split on whether it's a good or bad thing for the show - which we'll get to in a sec.
+Viewers are split on whether it's a good or bad thing for the series - which we'll get to in a sec.

 But first - who might fill the Blanc space?